subashiniunny/nexus-perf/README.md

     ./runtest.sh sample-scenario - 2.4.0-09

+Environment variables:
+* NEXUS_URL - the URL where Nexus runs, if not set defaults to `http://localhost:8081/nexus`
+* NEXUS_USERNAME - the username to use, if not set defaults to `admin`
+* NEXUS_PASSWORD - the password to use, if not set defaults to `admin123`

 ### How it works

 Using the details in the scenario xml file, the program spins up request threads for nexus.
 During the scenario run,